 But, when you're waiting for a new episode from How I Built This to drop what other podcasts can you listen to in the mean time?
 We've been there and know the pain, so we've put together a list of similar podcasts that you might enjoy.
 From the growing pains of running a small business to a thriving fortune 100 company, we've included a list of podcasts that cover entrepreneurial stories of all sorts and sizes.

 Listen as real entrepreneurs pitch to real investors—for real money.
-In each episode, we take you behind closed doors to the critical moment when aspiring entrepreneurs put it all on the line.
+We take you behind closed doors to the critical moment when aspiring entrepreneurs put it all on the line.
 While it offers a glimpse into the high-stakes world of venture capital, it’s really a show about human relationships: how people sell their ideas, what makes investors tick, and how these initial conversations can bloom into business deals—or die on the vine.
 Hosted by Josh Muccio.
 All episodes are available for free on Spotify.

 Masters of Scale with Reid Hoffman